 - 2.10.3.
-An emergency manoeuvre shall only be terminated as soon as the collision risk disappeared for in case of a system override by the driver. - 2.10.3.1 After an Eemergency mManoeuvre the system shall [continue to operate and initiate a transition demand]. - 2.10.3.2 Once the eEmergency mManoeuvre has led the vehicle to standstill, the hazard warning lights shall be activated unless the ALKS will drive-off. without a manual input.
-In case the vehicle will not drive off without manual input [a transition demand shall be initiated / an appropriate information shall be given to the driver]. - [2.10.4.
-The vehicle shall implement a logic signal indicating emergency braking as specified in UN R13H [or UN R13 as appropriate].] - 2.11.
+An emergency manoeuvre shall only be terminated as soon as the collision risk disappeared for in case of a system override by the driver. - 2.10.3.1.
+After an $\underline{\text{Ee}}$ mergency $\underline{\text{m}}$ anoeuvre the system shall {continue to operate and Ainitiate a transition demand}. - 2.10.3.2.
+Once the eEmergency mManoeuvre has led the vehicle to standstill, the hazard warning lights shall be activated unless the ALKS will drive-off. without a manual input.
+In case the vehicle will not drive off without manual input [a transition demand shall be initiated / an appropriate information shall be given to the driver].

+- [2.10.4.
+The vehicle shall implement a logic signal indicating emergency braking as specified in UN R13H for UN R13 as appropriate].] - 2.11.
 System information data - 2.11.1.
 The following data shall be provided, together with the documentation package required in Annex [X] of this UN Regulation, to the Technical Service at the time of type approval. - 2.11.2.
 A list of types of situations in which the vehicle may generate a transition demand to the driver. - 2.11.3.
 Information about how the system detects that the driver is available to take over the control. - 2.11.4.
 The means to monitor the driving environment. - 2.11.5.
-The means to activate, override or deactivate the system (as relevant) including the strategy how the system is protected against unintentional deactivation, the threshold values for a steering override {and how the system assesses that the driver has directed his gaze to the driving task}. - 2.11.6.
-Information about how the failure warning signal status and the confirmation of the valid software version related system performance can be checked via the use of an electronic communication interface.[∗]
+The means to activate, override or deactivate the system (as relevant) including the strategy how the system is protected against unintentional deactivation, the threshold values for a steering override [and how the system assesses that the driver has directed his gaze to the driving task]. - 2.11.6.
+Information about how the software verion(s) and the failure warning signal status and the confirmation of the valid software version related system performance can be checked readable in a standardized way via the use of an electronic communication interface, at least be the standard interface (OBD port).[±]